Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Introduction

-\begin{enumerate} \item \textit{A conceptual architecture} that models DLT systems into four components.
-The architecture defines a minimal and insightful terminology to illustrate the inner mechanics of distributed ledgers and the interrelationships of their components. \item \textit{A taxonomy} of distributed ledgers that formalizes a set of 19 descriptive and qualitative attributes including a set of defined characteristics for each attribute.
-They illustrate in more detail the four DLT components (Figure \ref{fig:tax_ontology}) and provide deeper insights to cryptoeconomic terms, such as utility token, public blockchain, etc. \item \textit{A classification} of 29 DLT systems, including Bitcoin and Ethereum, which are backed up by an extensive literature review. \item \textit{A taxonomy evaluation criterion} referred to as `expressiveness' designed from earlier theory on taxonomies. \item \textit{A crowd-sourced evaluation feedback} by blockchain community to further assess and improve the taxonomy and classification. \end{enumerate}
+The contributions of this paper are outlined as follows: \begin{enumerate} \item \textit{A conceptual architecture} that models DLT systems with four components.
+The architecture (Figure \ref{fig:concept}) defines minimal and insightful design elements to illustrate the inner mechanics of distributed ledgers and the interrelationships of their components. \item \textit{A taxonomy} of distributed ledgers that formalizes a set of 19 descriptive and qualitative attributes, including a set of possible values for each attribute.
+They illustrate the four DLT components in more detail (Figure \ref{fig:tax_ontology}) and provide deeper insight into cryptoeconomic concepts such as utility token, public blockchain, etc. \item \textit{A classification} of 50 DLT systems, including Bitcoin and Ethereum, backed by an extensive literature review. \item \textit{A taxonomy evaluation criterion} referred to as `expressiveness' derived from earlier theory on taxonomies. \item \textit{Crowdsourced feedback} from the blockchain community to further assess and improve the taxonomy and classification. \item \textit{Design guideline} for DLT systems (Figure \ref{fig:design_guideline}), which is constructed by reasoning based on empirical data of viable, actively maintained and academically referenced DLT systems.
+This guideline structures the modeling complexity of DLT systems by grouping similar attribute values of the taxonomy into a characteristic design choice. \end{enumerate}

-This paper is organized as follow: In Section \ref{sec:backgorund}, terminology and recent taxonomies for DLT systems are discussed.
-A conceptual architecture for DLT systems is introduced in Section \ref{sec:conceptmodel}, while a taxonomy in Section \ref{sec:taxonomy}.
-Thereafter, Section \ref{sec:classification} classifies $29$ DLT systems based on the taxonomy.
-In Section \ref{sec:evaluation}, the community evaluation by blockchain practitioners is illustrated.
-Finally, in Section \ref{sec:conclusion} a conclusion is drawn and an outlook presented.
+This paper is organized as follows: In Section \ref{sec:backgorund}, terminology and recent taxonomies for DLT systems are discussed.
+A conceptual architecture for DLT systems is introduced in Section \ref{sec:conceptmodel}, while a taxonomy is outlined in Section \ref{sec:taxonomy}.
+Thereafter, Section \ref{sec:experimental_methodology} illustrates the methodology of the conducted experiments and Section \ref{sec:experimental_evaluation} presents the evaluation.
+Section \ref{sec:summary_findings_design_guideline} summarizes the findings and derives based on these a design guideline for DLT systems.
+Finally, in Section \ref{sec:conclusion} a conclusion is drawn and an outlook on future work is given.